Difference-in-Differences Estimators When No Unit Remains Untreated: Setup, assumptions, and examples

 \subsection{Setup}

 \paragraph{Panel data.} We are interested in estimating the effect of a treatment on an outcome, using a panel data set, with $G$ units and two time periods.
-In Appendix \ref{sec:extension_multipleT}, we discuss how results generalize to designs with more time periods.
+In Section \ref{sub:extensions}, we discuss how results generalize to designs with more time periods.
 Units could be aggregate entities, like regions or industries.
 Henceforth, units are indexed by $g$ and time periods by $t$.

 \paragraph{Treatment and potential outcomes.} Let $D_{g,t}$ denote the treatment of unit $g$ at $t$, with $D_{g,t}\ge 0$.
 The potential outcome of unit $g$ at $t$ under treatment $d$ is $Y_{g,t}(d)$, and the observed outcome is $Y_{g,t}:=Y_{g,t}(D_{g,t})$.
 Our potential outcome notation rules out anticipatory effects: units' outcome at period one does not depend on their period-two treatment.
 Our notation also rules out dynamic or carry-over effects: units' outcome at period two does not depend on their past treatments.
-In the designs we consider, units are all untreated at period one, so the no carry-over effects assumption is not of essence, we just impose it to simplify notation.
+In the designs we consider, units are all untreated at period one and at prior periods, because the treatment does not exist before $t=2$.
+Then, the no carry-over effects assumption is not of essence: $Y_{g,2}(0)$ simply stands for the potential outcome of $g$ at period $2$ if it has never been treated, while $Y_{g,2}(d)$ stands for its potential outcome if it has never been treated till period $1$ and then receives dose $d$ at period $2$.
 On the other hand, the no-anticipation assumption is of essence.

 \paragraph{Notation and convention.} Hereafter, we let $\Supp(A)$ denote the support of the random variable $A$, namely the smallest closed set $C$ such that $P(A\in C )=1$.
 Throughout the paper, whenever a limit is introduced in an assumption, it is implicitly assumed that this limit exists. $\Delta$ denotes the first-difference operator.